AmbientRun/Ambient/docs/src/runtime_internals/contributing.md

 - `CHANGELOG.md`: Document the addition of the new supported type.
 - `docs/src/reference/package.md`: Document the new type in the components section.
+- `crates/build/src/package_json.rs`: Specify how to convert the type to JSON.

 ## Golden image tests